The 55 Best Classic Romance Movies of All Time

 Rotten Tomatoes Score: 99%

 Cary Grant is a newspaper editor, and Rosalind Russell is the do-what-it-takes investigative reporter who used to date him.
-When he finds out she’s engaged to someone new, he tries to postpone the wedding by giving her a juicy story about a man who may be wrongfully convicted; she ends up getting in deep when the piece turns out to have more merit than they realized.
+When he finds out she’s engaged to someone new, he tries to postpone the wedding by giving her a juicy story about a man who may be wrongfully convicted; she gets in deep when the piece has more merit than they realized.
 Come for the proto-feminist messaging, stay for the lightning-quick dialogue.
 (Seriously, how do they talk this fast?)

 'The Lady Eve' (1941)